-Identify which method was used to determine if prominent tones were present and record the results.
-For each discrete tone that has been identified as prominent, record the following information in the test record:
+For each discrete tone that has been identified as prominent according to this Annex, the following information shall be recorded:

-- 1. The frequency of the tone, f, in Hz. - 2.
-The method used to evaluate the tone (D.7 tone-to-noise ratio or D.8 prominence ratio) - 3.
-If the tone-to-noise ratio method was used, record the tone-to-noise ratio, $\Delta L = L_t L_n$ , in decibels.
-If the prominence ratio procedure was used, record the prominence ratio $\Delta L_p$ . - 4.
-If the noise emissions under investigation include more than one prominent tone, the frequency and either $\Delta L \text{ or } \Delta L_P$ should be recorded for each tone.
+- 1. The frequency of the tone, $f{t}$ , in hertz. - 2.
+The method used to evaluate the tone (D.7 tone-to-noise ratio or D.8 prominence ratio). - 3.
+If the tone-to-noise ratio method was used, the tone-to-noise ratio, $\Delta L{T}$ in decibels.
+If the prominence ratio procedure was used, the prominence ratio $\Delta L{P}$ in decibels. - 4.
+If the noise emissions under investigation include more than one identified prominent tone, the frequency of each tone, and either $\Delta L_T$ or $\Delta L_P$ for each tone.

-It may be useful to report A-weighted sound pressure level of the prominent tone especially for low noise devices.
+NOTE It may be useful to record the A-weighted sound pressure level of the prominent tone.

-Figure D.4 - Criteria for prominence for both tone-to-noise ratio (D.7.2) and prominence ratio (D.8.6) as a function of frequency
+Figure D.4 - Criteria for prominence for both tone-to-noise ratio (D.7.5) and prominence ratio (D.8.6) as a function of frequency